 have been at the former soldier's bedside.

-"President Chavez spent the day quietly and stable,
+"President Chavez spent the day quietly and stable, together

-accompanied by his daughters."
+with his daughters."

 Chavez has not provided details of the cancer that was first